Thank you for visiting ReligionFacts! Below is some information about this website, presented in the form of Frequently Asked Questions.

 - Click on advertisements for products or services on ReligionFacts that interest you.

 - Donate a quality, unbiased, well-documented article.
 The webmaster reserves the right to reject or edit any submission, but if approved, your article would be clearly credited to you along with a link to your own site if you wish.
 Perhaps one day we'll have enough revenue to be able to offer some small payment for such contributions, but unfortunately we're not there yet.

 - Shop with our merchant partners through a link on ReligionFacts, such as Amazon.com.
 This costs you no more than shopping directly, so if you're going to buy that thing anyway, please do it through us!
-You can usually find relevant books and/or products next to articles, and we have a few virtual stores with religion-related items (hover over "store" on the top menu).
-Once you've gone to Amazon, eBay or wherever from ReligionFacts, anything you buy in that session will provide a small commission to us.
+You can usually find relevant books and/or products next to articles.
+Once you've gone to Amazon, eBay, or wherever from ReligionFacts, anything you buy in that session will provide a small commission to us.

 - Make a one-time or ongoing donation of any amount through PayPal (coming soon)

 All of these little things go a long way towards making this site a better resource and are greatly appreciated.